Maternal Child Health

 Childhood Lead Testing and Screening

-Blood lead testing is available for $20.00.
-All children participating in our WIC program are screened for no charge at 12 months and annually thereafter for lead risks.
+All children participating in our WIC program are screened for no charge at 12 months and 24 months for lead risks.
 Those at risk have a blood sample taken by fingerstick to determine their blood lead level.
 All parents receive education about the dangers of lead poisoning.
 If a child is determined to have an elevated blood lead level, additional follow-up and educational services will be made available to their family.

 Family Case Management (FCM)